UCNot/churi/doc/uri-charge-format.md

 ## List

-List corresponds to JavaScrip [array literal].
+List corresponds to JavaScript [array literal].

 List encoded as series of item values enclosed into _parentheses_.